mohammad-ballah/enterprise-network-vlan-lacp-lab/README.md

 # Enterprise VLAN, LACP & DHCP Network Lab

 ## 📌 Project Overview
-This project simulates a small enterprise network using Cisco switches and routers in a virtual environment (Packet Tracer / GNS3).
+This project simulates a small enterprise network using Cisco switches and routers in a virtual environment (Packet Tracer).

 The design focuses on real-world networking concepts including:
 - VLAN segmentation